 \subsection{Singularities of $\wp$-functions}

-Each collection of $g$ branch points form a divisor whose Abel image is an even non-singular half-period.
+Each collection of $g$ branch points forms a divisor whose Abel image is an even non-singular half-period.
 Odd non-singular and singular half-periods are Abel images of divisors of degrees less than $g$.
-As explained in subsection~\ref{ss:CharPart}, each half-period is associated with a partition $\I\cup \J$ of indices of all branch points, where cardinality of $\I$ is equal to or less than $g$, that is $|\I|\leqslant g$. $\wp$-Functions have singularities at all half-periods with $|\I| < g$.
-Therefore, at half-periods corresponding to collections of $g$ distinct branch points $\wp$-functions have finite values.
+As explained in subsection~\ref{ss:CharPart}, each half-period is associated with a partition $\I\cup \J$ of the indices of all branch points, where the cardinality of $\I$ is equal to or less than $g$, that is $|\I| \,{\leqslant}\, g$.
+The $\wp$-functions have singularities at all half-periods with $|\I| \,{<}\, g$.
+Therefore, all half-periods in the domain of smooth solutions correspond to non-special divisors, which consist of $g$ distinct branch points.
+This guarantees that the $\wp$-functions have finite values.